BlogD

 1* Do you agree or disagree with this statement: “It’s OK to be white.”

-2* Do you agree or disagree with this statement: “Black people can be racist, too.”
 You may or may not be able to see the screeching racist dog whistles in these two questions, but the whistle is there, loud and clear.

 The first question asks if “It’s OK to be white.”
 You might think that this is a bit strange, as on its face, it sounds like any other response except “Yes” would be discriminatory.

 Here’s the problem: it’s a racist dog whistle that many people are not aware of.
-It has been around for years in the alt-right community as a statement representing white-supremacist views, constructed specifically to impervious from attack because of how innocuously correct it seems—but nonetheless is used in a powerfully racist way.
+It has been around for years in the alt-right community as a statement representing white-supremacist views, constructed specifically to be impervious from attack because of how innocuously correct it seems—but nonetheless is used in a powerfully racist way.
 Like the slogan, “All Lives Matter,” it passive-aggressively attacks protests against racism by slyly suggesting that people of color who are being discriminated against are the real racists here.

 So, if you know the history of the statement, then you know it is a racist slur, and you would react strongly against it.